 One of the more defining factors is the relationship you establish.
 People hire people they like.
-Even if one candidate is more qualified and experienced than another, without a good relationship there is minimal chance at securing the job.
+Even if one candidate is more qualified and experienced than another, without a good relationship there is a minimal chance of securing the job.

 The same goes for referrals.
-When you are referred by an existing employee, your chances are much stronger than a candidate who applied simply as a result of finding the opportunity through a job board ad.
+When you are referred by an existing employee, your chances are much stronger than a candidate who applied simply as a result of finding the opportunity through a job posting.

 Use Appropriate Body Language